SiFli SDK RF Test Guide

 | 0x01 | XX | XX | XX | .... |

-Receive (controller -> host):
+Receive (controller → host):

 | type | event_code | param_len | params... |

-| 0x04 | 0x0E | XX | .... | <- Command Complete
+| 0x04 | 0x0E | XX | .... | ← Command Complete

-The opcode is little-endian 16-bit; for example LE_Transmitter_Test is 0x201E, sent as 1E 20.
+The opcode is little-endian 16-bit; e.g. LE_Transmitter_Test is 0x201E, serialized as 1E 20.

-11.5 Switching back to the application state
+11.5 Switching Back to the Application State

 extern void uart_ipc_path_revert(void);